Hidden Causes of Renal Dysfunction: Beyond Diabetes and High Blood Pressure

 Complement 3 Glomerulopathy

-Complement 3 glomerulopathy (C3G) is a rare disease that occurs when complement proteins from the immune system damage the glomeruli in the kidney.
+Complement 3 glomerulopathy (C3G) is a rare disease that occurs when complement proteins from the immune system damage the glomeruli in the kidneys.
 Complement proteins help your immune system fight off infections.
-If complement proteins are inappropriately activated or can’t be broken down properly, they can get stuck in the kidney and cause inflammation.
+If complement proteins are inappropriately activated or can’t be broken down properly, they can get stuck in the kidneys and cause inflammation.

 Goodpasture’s Syndrome

-Goodpasture’s syndrome happens when a person’s immune system mistakenly makes antibodies that attack the lining of the kidney and lungs.
+Goodpasture’s syndrome happens when a person’s immune system mistakenly makes antibodies that attack the lining of the kidneys and lungs.
 The antibodies cause damaging inflammation in these organs.

 Medications